Disneyland for Halloween: Oogie Boogie Bash, Trick-or-Treating, and More Magic at Halloween Time

 It's a tough call which kids love more, Disneyland or Halloween—so giving them Halloween and Disneyland together is the ultimate parenting slam dunk.
 With anything Disney, of course, getting the most out of the experience takes some planning ahead.
 What's right for your family?
-Halloween Time in Disneyland, the super-popular Oogie Boogie Bash at California Adventure, or a combination of the two?
+Halloween Time in Disneyland, the super-popular Oogie Boogie Bash at Disney California Adventure, or a combination of the two?
 Since the Oogie Boogie nighttime extravaganza sells out months in advance, if you're reading this in September your decision is partially made up—though it's never too early to start a plan for next year!

 Read on to find out everything that is special about a trip to Disneyland Resort at Halloween time, and all the ways that Halloween makes the happiest place on Earth even happier.

 First, let's clarify that there are two different options for celebrating Halloween with Mickey and friends.
 The Disneyland park gets a complete make-over at this time of year, all of which can be enjoyed as part of a normal Halloween time visit to Disneyland, day and night.
-California Adventure also gets a festive Halloween upgrade that can be enjoyed during normal park hours, but the real draw at California Adventure is the some-nights-only, specially ticketed event billed as the Oogie Boogie Bash.
+Disney California Adventure also gets a festive Halloween upgrade that can be enjoyed during normal park hours, but the big draw at California Adventure is the some-nights-only, specially ticketed event billed as the Oogie Boogie Bash.
 Figuring out whether one or both is right for your Disney-loving crew is key.